tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-account-sas.md

 | Protocol |`spr=https` |Only requests that use HTTPS are permitted. |
 | Signature |`sig=F%6GRVAZ5Cdj2Pw4tgU7IlSTkWgn7bUkkAg8P6HESXwmf%4B` |Used to authorize access to the blob.
 The signature is an HMAC that's computed over a string-to-sign and key by using the SHA256 algorithm, and then encoded by using Base64 encoding. |

-Because permissions are restricted to the service level, accessible operations with this SAS are *Get Blob Storage Properties* (read) and *Set Blob Storage Properties* (write).
-However, with a different resource URI, the same SAS token could also be used to delegate access to *Get Blob Storage Stats* (read).
+Because permissions are restricted to the service level, accessible operations with this SAS are *Get Blob Service Properties* (read) and *Set Blob Service Properties* (write).
+However, with a different resource URI, the same SAS token could also be used to delegate access to *Get Blob Service Stats* (read).

 ## See also